danbriggs/data/README.md

 The only packages it uses are numpy, pyplot, csv, collections, and os.path.

 The input prompts make it clear what to type.
-You can get the names of counties in the top and bottom decile of change in number of new cases across that date that are in a given state; and for Texas, you can get their Public Health Region numbers as well.
+You can get the names of counties in the top and bottom decile of change in number of new cases per day per capita across that date that are in a given state; and for Texas, you can get their Public Health Region numbers as well.